 Well, most of your debts anyway.
+To read more about different types of debt and ways to overcome debt, head over to the Ultimate Guide To Money + Finance.
 Unfortunately, declaring bankruptcy cannot wipe all kinds of debt.
 This is important to consider if you’re in financial trouble – there’s no point in filing for bankruptcy if the majority of your debts aren’t going to be affected as it could just cause further financial harm.
 Below is information on exactly which debts are eliminated by going bankrupt.

 Bankruptcy can help to erase a number of debts that are classed as ‘dischargeable’, providing there are no fraudulent connections.
 A few of the debts that can be wiped by declaring bankruptcy include:

 If you choose to opt for chapter 7 bankruptcy, there are certain debts that will not be wiped.
 Such debts are classed as ‘non-dischargeable’.
 These include:

 A bankruptcy consultant may be able offer advice on exactly which debts are non-dischargeable if you are unsure.
 This could be useful when it comes to tax debts, which may not count depending on the circumstance.